 Large-scale and prolonged power shortages can have serious consequences for the economy and society.
 In order to improve Switzerland's security of supply, the federal government is therefore relying on reserve power plants, among other things.
 Axpo is making a substantial contribution to this with the planned reserve power plant in Muttenz (BL).
-Thanks to the planned operation with biodiesel and later eMethanol, it will strengthen the security of supply on a CO₂-neutral basis.
+By operating on biodiesel and later – following a potential federal decision – on eMethanol, it will strengthen energy supply security on a CO₂-neutral basis.

 Installed capacity